zeux/zeux.github.io/_posts/2025-09-30-billions-of-triangles-in-minutes.md

 ![](/images/zorah_5.png)

 ... ah yeah this is not great.
-If we look at the distribution for the number of triangles per mesh in this scene, we will see that there's a significant imbalance: a few meshes are in the tens of millions of triangles range, but most meshes don't have as much.
+If we look at the distribution for the number of triangles per mesh in this scene, we will see that there's a significant imbalance: a few meshes are in the tens of millions of triangles, but most meshes don't have as much.
 If we get unlucky, we may start processing large meshes much later into the process if they aren't first in line to be queued for the thread pool; here we can see that in the "overhang", there's indeed a large mesh that takes ~48s to just build the clusters for the first DAG level.
 We need to be processing meshes like this first.

 ![](/images/zorah_6.png)